stat545ubc-2023/mda-nmhowes/mda-nmhowes03.md

 #this shows me that among all the neighbourhoods the diameters of trees are relatively the same with the largest being in kitsilano, dunbar and hastings.
 ```

-# I wanted to addtionally look at the relationship between 2 variables in a plot being the diameter and species in Kitsilano
+\#I wanted to additionally look at the relationship between 2 variables
+in a plot being the diameter and species in Kitsilano

 ``` r
 vancouver_trees %>%